ibm-cloud-docs/assistant/dialog-runtime.md

     Look at the [scenario](#disambig-example) that is used earlier to introduce disambiguation, for example.
 If the node that conditions on `@sys-date` was placed higher in the dialog tree than the nodes that condition on the `#Customer_Care_Cancel_Account` and `#eCommerce_Cancel_Product_Order` intents, disambiguation would never be triggered when a user enters, `i must cancel it today`.
 That's because the service would consider the date mention (`today`) to be more important than the intent references due to the placement of the corresponding nodes in the tree.

-  - It impacts which nodes are included in the disambiguation list
+  - It impacts which nodes are included in the disambiguation options list

-    Sometimes a node is not be listed as a disambiguation option as expected.
+    Sometimes a node is not listed as a disambiguation option as expected.
 This can happen if a condition value is also referenced by a node that is not eligible for inclusion in the disambiguation list for some reason.
 For example, an entity mention might trigger a node that is situated earlier in the dialog tree but is not enabled for disambiguation.
 If the same entity is the only condition for a node that *is* enabled for disambiguation, but is situated lower in the tree, then it is not added as a disambiguation option because the service never reaches it.
 It matched against the earlier node and was omitted, so the service does not process the later node.

-For each node that you elect to be a disambiguation option, test scenarios in which you expect the node to be displayed as a disambiguation option.
+For each node that you opt in to disambiguation, test scenarios in which you expect the node to be included in the disambiguation options list.
+Testing gives you a chance to make adjustments to the node order or other factors that might impact how well disambiguation works at run time.

 ### Handling none of the above
 {: #handle-none}